scmgustafson/scmgustafson/README.md

 ### Hello World, I'm Seth 👋

 ## I am:
-- a recent Software Development graduate from WGU
 - a former IT Technician
-- a DevOps engineer
+- a current DevOps engineer

 ## I'm currently:
 - 🔭 working on some fun side projects and self study

 ## How to reach me:
-- 📫 Visit my website www.sethwashere.com to view my Social profiles
+- 📫 Hit me up on LinkedIn!

 ## Languages and Tools
-- Java, Python, and SQL
-- JavaFX, Android Studio, MySQL, SQLite, Spring
+- Work in progress, ignore thise!